caronv3030/sep11-freedom-project/blog/entry01.md

 Trying things even if you aren't sure what you would want to do.
 I say this because if I didn't tinker Kaboom, then I wasn't sure how I was going to really be able use phaser.
 And it never hurts to try something even if you don't think about it, it should still happen.

+### Summary

+I an overall very exicted to countine with my game with my garderning game and working my tool.
+And hoping in the future that in the future i can use to make a game about a gardening game for peole like Robert and people who also like games similar to cooking mama.

 [Next](entry02.md)